 Click the three dots beside the "+1" button to add 1, 2, 5, 10, or 20 minutes.

 For more precise control, you can edit the hours, minutes, and seconds directly.
-First stop the Timer, then click on any time value to edit it directly.
-After making changes, click "Save" at the top of the modal.
-Any manual edits you make will be recorded in the "Activities" tab in the right panel for your reference.
+First stop the timer, then click on any time value to edit it directly.
+After making changes, click the "Save" button at the top of the modal.
+Any manual edits you make will be recorded in the Activities tab in the right panel for your reference.

-You can also adjust Timer duration by clicking on the timer entry from your Timesheet page.
-This opens the Edit Entry modal with the same editing options described above.
-Remember to click "Save" after making any changes.
+You can also adjust timer duration by clicking on the corresponding time entry from your Timesheet page.
+This opens the Edit Entry modal with the same editing options described above for the Edit Timer modal.
+Remember to click the "Save" button after making any changes.

 Important: When you release your time from Laurel, only your time increments are reported to your firm's practice management system (PMS) for billing.
 Precise activity duration and manual edits made to entries are only visible to you.